flowsnow/wonderful-thyme/content/features.md

       getting in the right set of mind is crucial to success
     actions: []
   - title: Sign up now
+    subtitle: >-
-    subtitle: Classes are on location only!
-We take pride in ( Park Ridge IL)
+      Classes are on location only!
+We take pride in working directly with our students( Park Ridge IL)
     background: gray
     features:
       - title: lorem-ipsum